lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 It is not OK to check if the property is not nil and then take no action if it is nil.
 This is a bug, plain and simple.
 Running the app under this condition should produce a crash at the position where the invalid access occurred, so the problem can be easily identified and solved.

+Just as a non-private `?` modifier specifies that  it's ok not to set a value, `!` specifies that it's not ok to leave a value unset.

+Most private `!` modifiers are usually a code smell.
+We will look at this later.

 ## Use of Optional Type Operators

-The optional type operators are used at variable usage, rather than at declaration.
+The optional type operators are used at variable access, rather than at declaration.

 ### Use of the `?` Operator
 The